Furnace Repair Checklist

-Flat filters should be replaced every month, while pleated filters should be used for about three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter more often.

 To make the procedure go more quickly down the line, write with a permanent pen on your furnace housing or ductwork to show the airflow direction and filter size.

 Also known as drain pans, condensate pans capture liquid your heating system pulls from the air.